 After installing the program you just let it run in the background and then navigate to the YouTube (or other) video you want to download.
 When you’re at the video, a program window will automatically pop up asking if you want to download the video.
 It’s super easy.

-YouTube ByClick does have a free version which is limited to regular quality video (no HD) and can’t convert to AVI or WMV format.
+YouTube ByClick does have a free version that is limited to regular quality video (no HD) and can’t convert to AVI or WMV format.
 For $9.99 you can get a three-seat license allowing you to install YouTube ByClick on up to three machines.
 The premium version also lets you download HD video and will also convert to AVI or WMV if you like.

 Either version will let you download the whole video clip or just the audio in MP3 format and to choose between MP3 and MP4 formats.
 It will also allow you to describe a directory where your downloads will be stored.
 Although there aren’t a lot of features, the program works very well and is super simple to use.

-Downloading with an Online Tool
+Downloading Videos With an Online Tool

 If you’re working on a computer at your job or at school, you might not want to use a browser extension or a local tool because you might not have permission to install that kind of software.